-- The Advance Pricing Agreements (APA) are in the form of binding ruling valid for up to three years (if conditions and the law remain unchanged), which set out the method for determining transfer prices in related party transactions.
+The Advance Pricing Agreements (APA) are in the form of binding ruling valid for up to 3 years (if conditions and the law remain unchanged), which set out the method for determining transfer prices in related party transactions.

-taxpayer was granted investment incentives in a form of tax relief and simultaneously carries out a transaction with a related party seated in the Czech Republic or abroad.
+taxpayer was granted by investment incentives in a form of tax relief and simultaneously carries out a transaction with a related party seated in the Czech Republic or abroad.

 Digital services tax